axibase/atsd/integration/matlab/README.md

 #### Dynamic

-* Run the `javaaddpath('dpath')` command in the MatLab Command Window, where `'dpath'` is the full path to the ATSD driver JAR file.
+* Run the `javaaddpath('dpath')` command in the MatLab Command Window, where `dpath` is the full path to the ATSD driver JAR file.

 Example: